CloudBindle/bindle/README.md

 The vagrant_cluster_launch.pl Perl script requires Perl (of course) and also a few modules.
-You can install these using [CPAN](http://www.cpan.org/) or via your distribution's package management system:
+You can install these using [CPAN](http://www.cpan.org/) or via your distribution's package management system.
+Google "cpan perl install" for more information if you're unfamiliar with installing Perl packages:

 * Getopt::Long: should be installed by default with Perl
 * Data::Dumper: should be installed by default with Perl